qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 * `querySelector` you will pass css style selector and this will return first matched element in the DOM.
 * `querySelectorAll` will return a non-live nodelist by using depth-first pre order traversal of all the matched elements.
 Non-live means, any changes after selecting the elements will not be reflected.

-There are two more options but I dont use them frequently-
+There are two more options but don't used frequently:

 * `getElementsByName` returns the list of elements by the provided name of the html tag
 * `getElementsByTagNameNS` returns elements with particular tag name within the provided namespace

-**Answer:** Fastest way to Query DOM:
+> Fastest way to Query DOM:

-If you have an ID of an element `getElmentById` is the fastest way to select an element.
+**Answer:** If you have an ID of an element `getElmentById` is the fastest way to select an element.
 However, you should not have so many ID in you document to avoid style repetition. `getElementsByClassName` is the second quickest way to select an element.

 Here is the list.
 As we go downwards through the list, it takes more time to select elements.